Warburtons: National brand

-In October 2003, the Duke of Edinburgh opened Warburtons' eleventh bakery in Enfield, North London.
+In October 2003, Prince Philip, Duke of Edinburgh opened Warburtons' eleventh bakery in Enfield, North London.
 In 2004, Warburtons increased production in Scotland with the completion of Bellshill, phase two.
 Rathbones Bakeries, based in Walsall, went into administration in April 2005, and Warburtons bought a bakery at Stockton-on-Tees just off the A66 near Preston-on-Tees in January 2005, and another bakery at Rogerstone near the A467 at Newport in November 2005.
 A £60m 12 acre super bakery in Normanton, West Yorkshire opened in March 2006, claiming to be the largest bakery in Europe.
 Other bakeries outside of the Lancashire area are in Newburn for Newcastle upon Tyne next to the A6085 and River Tyne.

 In 2010, the company announced the closure of its Newport facility, but retained a distribution depot at Port Talbot to continue service to the South Wales market.
 Production was transferred to a new plant in Bristol.
 The lease on the Newport plant was ceded to Brace's Bakery.

 In 2013, the Daily Mirror named Warburtons as Britain's best loved shopping brand ahead of Coca-Cola, Heinz, and Cadbury.

-In early 2015, Warburtons announced the use of Sylvester Stallone in its marketing campaign, with Stallone re-enacting parts he had played previously.
+In 2015, Warburtons announced the use of Sylvester Stallone in its marketing campaign, with Stallone re-enacting parts he had played previously.
 Another advert involves The Muppets singing about the new brand of giant crumpets, in a style almost identical to the opening theme of The Muppet Show, whilst the advert with Peter Kay plays on the Bolton connection.

 In May 2019, Robert De Niro appeared in an advert for Warburtons bagels.
 In 2021, George Clooney appeared in a TV advert alongside Jonathan Warburton.
+In 2023, Samuel L. Jackson portrayed Warburton in an advert for the Warburtons Toastie loaf.

+In March 2020, Warburtons was criticised by some smaller independent retailers for prioritising delivieries to larger supermarkets as a result of the COVID-19 pandemic.
+In response to the UK Government's measures against COVID-19, Warburton said: "It went too far... people have been hugely fearful, unnecessarily".

 In January 2023, Waitrose said it had stopped stocking Warburtons products the previous year amid a commercial dispute, "after their performance didn’t meet our expectations."